tinovyatkin/FullStackEngineerChallenge/README.md

 ## Frontend

 This is Vue.js application via Nuxt.js framework, utilizing Vuex as store, Vue-router for navigation and Vuetify (Material Design) for UI and reusable components.
+Written in TypeScript.
 Implemented authorization logic, admin dashboard for viewing and removing employees with server-side data pagination and sorting supported.
 Implemented employee logic to see assigned reviews.
 Base foundation for unit tests via Jest and project localization.